fdegir/infra-workshop/kubernetes/README.md

 # Introduction <a name="introduction"></a>

+This guide contains information about installing **Kubernetes** using Kubespray and basic usage of Kubernetes with kubectl and Kubernetes Dashboard.
+The version we are going to install is **1.11.3**.

-This guide contains information about installing **Kubernetes 1.11.3** using Kubespray.
-Almost everything in this guide is taken from official Kubespray documentation and adapted for the purposes of this workshop.
+Information in this guide is based on official Kubespray documentation and adapted for the purposes of this workshop.
 [1]

 All the commands listed on this guide must be executed on Jumphost unless otherwise is noted.

 # Kubernetes Installation <a name="kubernetes-installation"></a>

+This section covers the details to configure and use Kubespray, install Kubernetes, and prepare it for the initial use.

 ## Clone Kubespray Repo and Configure Kubespray <a name="clone-configure-kubespray"></a>